Custom models

 print(e)

-Fetching model version in the case of the assignment error, example 1:
+To fetch the model version in the case of an assignment error:

 import datarobot as dr